guidoism/escape/inspiration/jonesforth.md

 /*
         DICTIONARY LOOK UPS ----------------------------------------------------------------------

-        We're building up to our prelude on how FORTH code is compiled, but first we need yet more infrastructure.
+        We're building up to our prelude on how Forth code is compiled, but first we need yet more infrastructure.

-        The FORTH word `FIND` takes a string (a word as parsed by `WORD` -- see above) and looks it up in the dictionary.
+        The Forth word `FIND` takes a string (a word as parsed by `WORD` -- see above) and looks it up in the dictionary.
 What it actually returns is the address of the dictionary header, if it finds it, or 0 if it didn't.